techtobefree/serve/README.md

 `pnpm dev:ios`

 ## TODO
+Disable login for the web (unless ... what determines they are an admin and actually want to manage the project from the web?).
+Prefer to capture email, name, phone number, and then direct them to install the app.

+#### Later
 Figure out how to allow someone to pass admin to another user.
 (Maybe doesn't matter) update buttons to use links so hover and ctrl+click works.